 Let’s face it, basket size can make or break your love for any pushchair.
 The basket on the Joie Pact is surprisingly roomy for a lightweight stroller.
 We managed to fit my handbag, the change bag, a lunch box and some jumpers in there without it overflowing.
 It’s a little like a tardis!
 Not only that but it’s easily accessible, even when the seat is reclined, something that’s often overlooked.

-The Pact is billed as a holiday essential; it even comes complete with a travel bag to zip it into for air travel.
-It’s weight and size means it rivals some of the top billed travel buggies at a fraction of the price.
+The Joie Pact is billed as a holiday essential; it even comes complete with a travel bag to zip it into for air travel.
+It’s weight and size means it rivals some of the top billed travel buggies at a fraction of the price and the Joie Pact can go in cabin with you most of the time, check your airline’s rules for more detail.
 In my opinion, the UPF 50+ sun canopy makes it a must.
 It’s huge, giving great coverage for your little one and even pulls down further to give an ‘eyeshade visor’.
 No more trying to badly position a wobbly parasol.
 As someone who spent an entire holiday covering their child in factor 50 suncream, I wish I’d had it then.

 Since we’ve had the Pact, we’ve not even looked at our travel system, even in heavy rain.
 Yes, at times, it feels a little too lightweight, but it’s not until you start to use it that you realise just how good it is.
 In all honesty, I’m a little amazed by it.
 It’s quickly become a firm favourite in our household, garnering praise from all manner of family members.
 As my (rather buggy bored) husband put it, just the other day, ‘it really is quite good, isn’t it?’